brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 The Long Trail follows the Green Mountains of Vermont from the Massachusetts border to the Canadian border.
 The Trail is 273 miles long and requires about 65,000 feet of elevation gain.
 I started my hike on Tuesday, August 5 and ended on Saturday, August 30, 2025.
-I started at the Route 2 crossing of the AT in North Adams, MA and spent my first night on the AT in Massachusetts, so technically my LT hike required 24 days.
-I took one zero.
+I started at the Route 2 crossing of the Appalachian Trail (AT) in North Adams, MA and spent my first night on the AT in Massachusetts, so technically my Long Trail (LT) hike required 24 days.
+I took one day off.

 I averaged around 11 miles per day with a range of around 5 miles on the short end to a few long days of ~17 miles.